Search Knowledge Base by Keyword

 For more in-depth information on the Semi-Automated Extraction tool, refer to this article here.

 Semi-Automated Extraction is a quick and easy way to model your geometry.
-However, a vigorous QA process is important to verify accuracy and fit to the point database.
+However, a vigorous manual QA process is important to verify accuracy and fit to the point database.
 Once you have finished an extraction, click the Smartsheet tool in the ribbon.
 You’ll be given a 2D view, and a spreadsheet of elements in your project.
 From the 2D view use the point data in green as a reference to confirm your fit.
 There is a slew of reshaping tools available in the structure tab that you allow to achieve the perfect fit.

 For more information on QA tools, refer to this article here.